gars50/Galons.ca/README.md

 I just wanted to let people know that there is currently a hardware issue and that I am looking into it.

 ## Timeline
+- 2023-12-14 - 19:30
+  - Going out to buy a used motherboard at 20:00.
+Will be installing it at 20:30 or so.
 - 2023-12-14 - 15:30
-  - About 50% sure the motherboard has stopped working correctly.
-50% it's the CPU.
+  - About 75% sure the motherboard has stopped working correctly.
+25% it's the CPU.
 Have to decide on next actions.
 - 2023-12-14 - 11:00
   - Published this website.
 - 2023-12-14 - 10:30